chenm001/x266/README.md

 Prebuilt
 =================

+- C/C++ interface code can be obtained from /src_c<br>
-Verilog code can be obtained from /src_ver
+- Verilog code can be obtained from /src_ver<br>

 License
 =======

-x265-hw is distributed under the terms of the Private/Education ONLY License.
+x266 is distributed under the terms of the Private/Education ONLY License.
 See COPYRIGHT for more details.

+See `LICENSE.TXT` for more details.

 Copyright (c) 2015-2016 Min Chen
 Contact: Min Chen <chenm003@gmail.com>